-Helen Stacy is the Club Safeguarding Officer.
-She can be contacted on 07500 631369.
-Bronwyn Keating is the Deputy Club Safeguarding Officer.
-She can be contacted on 07424 341389.
-Alternatively, email the team on safeguarding@risbygatesportsclub.co.uk.
+Helen Stacy is the Club Safeguarding Officer - she can be contacted on 07500 631369.
+Alternatively, email the Helen on safeguarding@risbygatesportsclub.co.uk.

 Information to include when raising a concern

 The whistleblower should provide as much information as possible regarding the incident or circumstance which has given rise to the concern, including: